Rodgers throws 4 TDs, Packers beat Bears 35-16 for top seed

 INJURIES

-Bears: Smith was hurt defending a run late in the first quarter and headed to the locker room.
+Bears: LB Roquan Smith (elbow) was hurt defending a run late in the first quarter and headed to the locker room.

 UP NEXT